How to Charge an Apple TV Remote [All Types]

 1. How often do I charge my Apple TV remote?

-It usually takes a few months for your Siri remote to go low on the battery once fully charged.
+It usually a few months for your Siri remote to go low on the battery once fully charged.
 You will be notified when the battery dips to 20%.

 2. How long does it take for the Apple TV Remote to Charge?